klbsjpolp/cirque-rummy/DEPLOYMENT_GUIDE.md

 #### 3. Routing Not Working
 **Problem:** Direct navigation to routes (e.g., `/about`) shows 404.

-**Solutions:**
+**Primary Solution (Recommended):**
+- **Remove routing entirely** - This eliminates the problem completely.
+Follow the "How to Remove Existing Routing" section above.

+**Alternative Solutions (complex and often problematic):**
-- Implement the 404.html redirect solution (Option 2 above)
+- Implement the 404.html redirect solution (Advanced option above)
 - Consider using HashRouter instead of BrowserRouter for simpler setup
-- For simple apps, consider removing routing altogether (Option 1)
+- Note: These routing solutions often fail in production even when they work locally

 #### 4. Build Fails in GitHub Actions
 **Problem:** The build step fails in the workflow.